iotaledger/inx-chronicle/documentation/docs/reference/sync_and_analytics.md

 ## Analytics

 The starting index determines when Analytics can begin.
-Analytics are calculated incrementally per-milestone, but require an initial ledger state which is only valid once Chronicle is caught up to the starting index.
+Analytics are calculated incrementally per-milestone, but require an initial ledger state which is only valid once Chronicle has caught up to the starting index.

 # CLI Analytics